There is a right way and a wrong way for personal injury lawyers to be charging on collecting PIP benefits

 Finally, after the string of cases allowing an insurance company to avoid paying attendant care, hiring an experienced No-Fault insurance lawyer can stop insurance companies from later trying to evade paying the full value of attendant care services.

 The legal pitfalls and obstacles are mind boggling in the area of attendant care law.
 Cases in Michigan have literally allowed insurance claims adjusters to lie to their own insureds about their right to collect attendant care.
 And there are many hyper-technical traps that allow an insurance company to get out of paying for attendant care, even when they have already made a promise to pay.

 In the next in my series of blogs on insurance company abuse in Michigan (and the resulting excesses and abuses that has caused lawyers and doctors to “stare into the abyss”, I’d like to discuss the false Internet advertising and outright fraud committed by some personal injury lawyers both in Michigan and throughout the country.
 It’s important for accident victims to know that lawyer advertising on the web today is truly the wild west, with very little oversight and regulation.

 Now, it’s more important than ever to look for trusted, independent third-party reviews of personal injury lawyers.

 – Steven M. Gursten is partner of Michigan Auto Law.
 He has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, including 2008, according to a published, year-end verdicts and settlements report.

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
 Call (800) 777-0028 to speak with a lawyer.
 There is absolutely no fee or obligation.